ppanero/docs-invenio-rdm/docs/reference/metadata.md

 The record metadata model will evolve over the coming half year, during which some of the following information will be added:

-- Usage statistics
+- Usage statistics.
-- Versioning relationships
+- Versioning relationships.
-- Communities
+- Communities.
-- Extra metadata formats
+- Extra metadata formats.
-- Primary contact (contact email)
+- Primary contact (contact email).

 ## Annex: Full example